General Social Media Guidelines

 Avoid inside jokes.
 Inside jokes might seem funny to you, but are likely to be misunderstood, or worse, seen as offensive to others.

 Respect university time and property.
 As stated in the Acceptable Use Policy/Network Security, university computers and your work time are to be used for university-related business.
 It's appropriate to post at work if your comments are directly related to accomplishing work goals, such as seeking sources for information or working with others to resolve a problem.
-You should maintain your personal sites on your own time using non-UW-Stevens Point computers.
+You should maintain your personal sites on your own time using non-UW-Stevens Point computers or mobile devices.